Archery at the Summer Olympics

-Archery had its debut at the 1900 Summer Olympics and has been contested in 16 Olympiads.
-Eighty-four nations have competed in the Olympic archery events, with France appearing the most often at 31 times.
-The most noticeable trend has been the excellence of South Korean archers, who have won 27 out of 39 gold medals in events since 1984.
-It is governed by the World Archery Federation (WA; formerly FITA).
+Archery had its debut at the 1900 Summer Olympics and has been contested in 18 Olympiads.
+105 nations have competed in the Olympic archery events, with France appearing the most often at 15 times.
+The most noticeable trend has been the excellence of South Korean archers, who have won 32 out of 44 gold medals in archery events since 1984.
+Olympic archery is governed by the World Archery Federation (WA; formerly FITA).
 Recurve archery is the only discipline of archery featured at the Olympic Games.
 Archery is also an event at the Summer Paralympics.